MikeH138/password-generator/README.md

 ## Usage

-To use the application, simply enter the number of characters you want to have in your password by typing it in, or using the up/down arrows on the right of the textbox.
+To use the application, simply enter the number of characters you want to have in your password by typing it in, clicking the up/down arrows on the right side of the textbox, or pressing the up and down arrows on your keyboard to go up or down 1 number.

 Then, verify the criteria you desire for your password.